SantiagoRivera92/TimeWizard/README.md

 > python makeBanlist.py all

 This will generate every single banlist to the lflist folder.

-You probably don't want to use this one since it will take several hours to generate them, but I did it just so they were available to grab from the repo.
+> python makeBanlist.py popular

+This will generate all the popular retro formats.

 > python makeBanlist.py test